MirrorNetworking/Mirror/doc/articles/Guides/CustomPlayer.md

 Many games need character customization.
 You may want to pick the color of the hair, eyes, skin, height, race, etc.

-By default Mirror will instantiate the player for you, which might prevent you from customizing it.
-However Mirror provides the option of overriding player creation and customize it.
+By default Mirror will instantiate the player for you.
+While that is convenient, it might prevent you from customizing it.
+Mirror provides the option of overriding player creation and customize it.

 1) Create a class that extends NetworkManager if you have not done so.
 For example:
 ```cs